draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

     gapfiller = <CHOSEN_GAPFILLER>(<params>)

-The next step is to identfy the missing genes.
+The next step is to identify the missing genes.
 Depending on the algorithm, some additional parameters need to be added.

 .. code-block:: python